reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/JavaScript/WebdriverIO.md

 # ReportPortal WebdriverIO Integration

-Agent to integrate [Webdriver.io](https://webdriver.io/) with ReportPortal.
+There is an agent to integrate [Webdriver.io](https://webdriver.io/) with ReportPortal.

 WebdriverIO is a JavaScript test automation framework for browser and mobile automation.